About this guide

 - Be open to scrutiny

 Under the code, you must check if a lobbyist is on the register of lobbyists before you meet with them.
+If the person is a Government Affairs Director, you must check on the Register of Government Affairs Directors.
 This will assure you of their credentials.

-If a lobbyist is not on the register, you must tell them you can’t meet until they register.
+If a lobbyist is not on the register, you cannot meet them until they are registered.

-If a lobbyist contacts you and isn’t on the register, email email@example.com or call 03 7004 7243 to advise that a lobbyist tried to meet with you but wasn’t registered.
+If a lobbyist contacts you and isn’t on the register, email email@example.com to advise that a lobbyist tried to meet with you but wasn’t registered.

 To check if someone is a lobbyist, you can also check their company website.